 Threads of Peru works with weaving cooperatives in four regions of Cusco, namely the Sacred Valley, the Patacancha Valley, the Mapacho River Valley, and Ausangate.
-Each group has unique strengths in terms of skills and products, and also offer different pallays (designs in Quechua), according to how their weaving tradition evolved.
+Each group has unique strengths in terms of skills and products, and also offer different pallays (traditional woven designs), according to how their weaving tradition evolved.

 Read more about each cooperative below.

 About 45 minutes driving from the Inca fortress of Ollantaytambo, the village of Rumira Sondormayo is located across the river from its better-known and larger neighbor, Patacancha.
 At an altitude of 4,000 meters (13,000 feet), Rumira is the home of the Puca Turpay weaving cooperative, composed of 20 Quechua women.

 Rumira is accessible by road, has electricity and running water in most houses, access to both primary and secondary schools, and the medical post in Patacancha.
 Despite significantly better access to public services and traffic tourism, the small, adobe brick buildings, gentle stream, and lush groves of eucalyptus trees have kept the picturesque Andean landscape intact.
 Approximately 40 families reside in Rumira Sondormayo, agriculture and herding being their main economic activities.
 Many men of the community also work as porters on the Classic Inca Trail trek to Machu Picchu and the women of Puca Turpay are now contributing to the financial support of their households through the sale of their fine weavings.